 The workgroup endorses and public health prevention approach to behavioral health for youth, blending primary, secondary and tertiary prevention with the socioecological model.
 In a prevention framework, primary prevention consists of measures aimed at preventing disease or health concerns altogether – for behavioral health, this constitutes health promotion activities for wellbeing and emotional health.
 Secondary prevention emphasizes early detection, even in subclinical forms of concerns, such as universal screening for mental health and substance use concerns.
 Tertiary prevention aims to mitigate or reduce severity of a condition or concern, commonly rehabilitative efforts.
 These levels of prevention can also be seen through the lens of the socioecological model, which recognizes the complex interplay between any individual and their environment at the macro (policy, natural environment, built environment), interpersonal and individual level.
 The workgroup has created guidelines directed at both interpersonal and macro socioecological levels and designated specific activities/interventions that line up with the three tiers of prevention.

-Key Barriers to Optimal Behavioral Health and Healthcare

 The workgroup chose the following focus areas as being the most relevant to improving early intervention for children and youth in Washington state.